7 rooftop bars to view the total solar eclipse

-(CNN) — The Rooftop Bar at Vendue in Charleston, South Carolina, is charming spot with views of the ocean and a breeze to match.
+(CNN) — The Rooftop Bar at Vendue in Charleston, South Carolina, is a charming spot with views of the ocean and a breeze to match.

 In the evening, it normally fills with laughter and pastels.
 But in the mornings, it's fairly quiet.